 Some of the things you may want to consider in making the decision are:

 - Firstly, would you ‘rule out’ any of these choices?

 - How do you feel about being pregnant?
 It may help to write things down, such as feelings, fears, hopes and worries.
 Include how you feel about each of the options you are considering.

 - What may be the effects for you, both positive and negative, of taking up each option?
 Listing these can be useful to look over and compare.

 - How would other people who are important to you react?
 Can you discuss this with them?
 Would it affect your decision?

-The right decision for you may not, in the end, feel 100% ‘right’, but the bottom line is: your emotional and mental health and wellbeing is most important.
+The right decision for you may not, in the end, feel 100% right.
+The bottom line is: you need to make the best choice for you in your current situation.

 Continuing with a pregnancy